 Educator, Karin Flores Reininger takes us on a Spanish adventure with stories and craft that help to learning the language loads of fun for all ages!

 Clay and Body Workshop with Jill Schwartz

-Exploring movement and dance through creative play and clay!
-Sign-up with Lesley in the Children’s Room!
+Exploring movement and dance through creative play and clay! * On April, 25, Drum and Dance workshop!
+Sign up with Lesley in the Children’s Room!
 For ages 3-5 years old.
 Let your hands and feet explore the cool fun of clay!
 Dance your body awake so you are ready to sculpt with clay.
 Enjoy the process of building group sculptures.
 Let them morph into amazing landscapes.
 Clay is a changing dance, ready to start anew.

 “Community”: Woodstock Library Portrait Project with Claire Lambe

 Starts: Friday, January 9, 2015 @ 12:00pm-4:00pm.
 Happening on most Fridays over the next few months!